lianlianlian6/BioTester/readme.txt

 # README

-This project provides a multi-stage pipeline for analyzing and enhancing the functions within a target software system.
+BioTester provides a multi-stage pipeline for analyzing and enhancing the functions within a target software system.
 The workflow includes function extraction, intention summarization, knowledge graph construction, semantic alignment, assertion generation, and bug detection.
 Each step is implemented as a standalone Python script.

 ## 🧭 Workflow Overview